 5. Difference In Memory Usage:

 Now, Memory Efficiency is another important perspective that we have to consider before wrapping up the discussion.
-Because, if this point becomes clear to you, the data loss during data compression will become negligible while working on complex projects.
+If this point becomes clear to you, the data loss during data compression will become negligible while working on complex projects.

-The double consumes twice as much memory as the float can consume.
+The double consumes twice as much memory as the float does.
 The Float takes 4 bytes of Memory only.
 And the Double takes 8 bytes of memory.
 So, the float consumes less memory and less space compared with Double Data Types.

 As the double is taking more memory, it will be a disadvantage to use Double in memory-constrained environments.